5 Island Tour of Mauritius with iLe Aux Cerfs Watersports

 Island 3 – Pit Stop at the Ship Wreck of Pointe D’Esny

-At the edge of the calm waters in Mauritius is Dalblair shipwreck at Pointe D’Esny, just off the reef.
-The ship sailed from Scotland in 1895 en route to Mauritius and got stuck in bad weather (same ship, different day!).
-The old rusty bow sticks out of the calm waters as the stronger waves crash in the background, it’s a great way to give context to the waters of yesteryear.
+At the edge of the calm waters is the Dalblair shipwreck atย Pointe D’Esny, laying just off the reef.
+The ship sailed from Scotland in 1895, en route to Mauritius, and got stuck in bad weather (same ship, different day!).
+The old rusty bow protrudes from the calm waters as tide crashes beyond, a reminder of treacherous waves of years gone by.

-The iLe Aux Aigrettes is an absolutely beautiful speck of land.
-Guests are not allowed to explore the island, without permission from the government, as it is a precious nature reserve and island used for scientific research.
+The iLe Aux Aigrettes is an exquisite speck of land.
+Guests are not allowed to explore the island, without permission from the government, as it is a precious nature reserve used for scientific research.

 Visitors are, however, able to alight here for a lovely swim.
 Our hosts were also gracious enough to offer soft drinks or Mauritian rum.
-Again, when in Rome, I gladly accepted a plastic cup of rum and had a good float around!
-The hosts had a good time dancing around and enticing European visitors to indulge in ithe island lifestyle while floating in their water wings, rather hilarious!
+Again, when in Rome!
+I gladly accepted a plastic cup of rum and had a good float around.

 Island 5 – Snorkeling